-Families with children diagnosed with cerebral palsy are encouraged to contact a Tyler cerebral palsy lawyer by calling the Birth Injury Lawyers Group at (800) 222-9529 for a free and private consultation about their child’s case.
+Families with children diagnosed with cerebral palsy are encouraged to contact a Texas cerebral palsy lawyer by calling the Birth Injury Lawyers Group for a free and private consultation about their child’s case.

 Treatments and therapies for cerebral palsy are very expensive, but seeking damages from the at-fault parties whose negligence caused your child’s injuries can be difficult while you juggle work, the care of your child, and other responsibilities.
 We are here to help, so contact us today.

 For a free legal consultation with Tyler Cerebral Palsy lawyer, call 1-800-222-9529

 Symptoms and Indications of Cerebral Palsy in Your Baby or Toddler

 The primary symptoms of cerebral palsy affect various motor functions.
 These include issues with balance, limb control, the ability to hold the head upright, and impaired reflexes.
 However, many secondary symptoms can also occur.
 These include issues with speech, learning, vision, hearing, and behavior.
 These motor and non-motor symptoms fall on a continuum that starts with mild issues such as slight clumsiness to physical incapacitation.